On most 2002 and newer BMWs, you will need to register the battery, which is the last step in this guide.

 - You don't need to cut corners and install the wrong battery size on your BMW.
 Many aftermarket batteries fit BMW and meet the specifications required by BMW.
 One crucial factor to consider besides the group size is the battery type.
 If your BMW battery has a white casing, it means it is a lead-acid battery.
 If the battery casing is black, it means it is an AGM battery.

 Do I need to run battery registration if I disconnect the negative battery terminal?

-- If you need to disconnect the negative battery terminal to perform maintenance on your BMW, you don't need to perform battery registration upon reconnection.
+- If you need to disconnect the negative battery terminal to maintain your BMW, you don't need to complete battery registration upon reconnection.
 Assuming you reconnect to the same battery.

 If I disconnect the negative battery terminal to perform tuneup, do I need to use the BMW scan tool to register the battery?

 - No, you do not need to register your old battery.
 The DME module has all the history of this battery and knows how to charge it.
 You will need to set the clock, synchronize windows, sunroof, and other memory functions.